schletz/Wmc/32_Vuejs/07_DockerStartDotnet.md

 // Other code
 if (app.Environment.IsDevelopment())
 {
-    // We create a fresh sql server container in development mode.
-Therefore we do not need EnsureDeleted().
+    // We will create a fresh sql server container in development mode.
+For performance reasons,
-    // For performance reasons you can disable deleteAfterShutdown and call EnsureCreated(). try
+    // you can disable deleteAfterShutdown because in development mode the database is deleted
+    // before it is generated.
+    try
     {
         await app.UseSqlServerContainer(
-            containerName: "spengernews_sqlserver",
+            containerName: "spengernews_sqlserver", version: "latest",
-            connectionString: app.Configuration.GetConnectionString("SqlServer"),
+            connectionString: app.Configuration.GetConnectionString("Default"),
             deleteAfterShutdown: true);
     }
     catch (Exception e)